A UserZoom competitive UX measurement report

-Which online grocery retailers are delivering exceptional customer experiences?
+Which online grocery retailers deliver an exceptional customer experience?

-This report is for retail executives who are working to deliver seamless online shopping digital experiences, during a time of accelerated customer demand and fierce competition.
+This report is for retail executives working to deliver seamless online shopping digital experiences during accelerated customer demand and fierce competition.
+This is a competitive UX measurement report.

 Competitive UX measurement is a way to evaluate the performance of your product’s or service’s user experience relative to your competitors.